Molière’s classic comedy of religious fakery.

 My translation is faithful to the original save in one respect: it is written in prose instead of verse – a “robust prose translation” one reviewer called it.
 It’s an elevated level of language that avoids colloquialisms of any period.
 My goal was to allow a director the widest possible scope to create his or her own Tartuffe.
 I couldn’t be more pleased with how well it has worked in both modern and period dress:

 “After getting hit with the first zinger of the night, I didn’t stop laughing till the curtains fell.
 It doesn’t matter that it was written four hundred years ago.”
-[Review of East Side Players (Toronto), 2008 production in period dress, winner of 6 THEA awards for southern Ontario.]
+[Review of East Side Players (Toronto) production in period dress, winner of 6 THEA awards for southern Ontario.]

 “. . . staged in modern day and the cast wears modern clothes.
-It proves when a theatre company interprets this show well, the time period isn’t relevant in this timeless and humour-filled tale of hypocrisy and greed.” [review of Village Players (Toronto), 2011 production]
+It proves when a theatre company interprets this show well, the time period isn’t relevant in this timeless and humour-filled tale of hypocrisy and greed.” [review of Village Players (Toronto) production]

-Also produced at Hunter’s Hill Theatre (Sydney, Australia) in 2014]
+Also produced at Hunter’s Hill Theatre (Sydney, Australia)], Lakeshore Players, Dorval (Montreal), and Theatre in the Country, live zoom (Langley, BC)

 - For more Tartuffe production photos, click HERE.

-- To see non-traditional costumes in recent French-language Molière productions, click HERE.
+- To see recent French Molière productions in non-traditional dress, click HERE.

 Excerpt from ACT V: